What would you do if your tenant stopped paying?

 As part of our managed and rent collection services, we can also offer Rent Protection as an optional bolt-on.

 Rent Protection provides landlords with a policy that covers rent arrears right up to possession, while also paying all associated legal costs during a claim.
-In the event of
+In the event of a non-paying tenant, this can protect your income and potentially save you thousands of pounds.

 In addition, we manage the entire claims process on your behalf, removing the stress and time involved in dealing with insurers or solicitors.
 We’ve supported many of our landlords across Bournemouth and Poole through situations where Rent Protection has helped cover rent arrears and legal costs while possession was ongoing